POACH3/Recoil-Measurement/README.md

 - Collects force, acceleration, and gyroscope data
 - Sample rate: 9000 Hz
 - Logs to a .bin file on an SD card (automatic)
-- Conversion from .bin to .csv (upon button press)
+- Converts from .bin to .csv (upon button press)

 ### Planned
 - Increased sample rate
 - Shot detection
-- Process data:
+- Data processing:
   - Denoising (low pass filter, Kalman filter, or moving average)
   - Muzzle flip angle measurement (orientation)
   - Recoil distance measurement (velocity and position)
+- Upgrade IMU to ICM-40609-D on a Mikroe-6420 breakout board

 ### Known Limitations
+- Ripples are observable (about every 250ms) in the force data.
+The MT3608 is suspected.
+- Output data rate for the IMU is insufficient (6.66kHz for accelerometer, 1.66kHz for gyroscope).
 - System voltage is not dynamically measured, which could lead to inaccuracies in reported measurements over time due to battery drain or voltage change from environmental effects on the battery.
 - Calibration with a known weight is not performed each time the unit is powered on, which could lead to inaccuracies in reported force measurements with changing environments.
 - Clipped acceleration values are probable with large caliber rifles (a high g accelerometer could be added to the system to supplement the LSM6DS3).